-New primary care provider Joins Southwestern Medical Clinic - Leader Publications
+New primary care provider joins Southwestern Medical Clinic - Leader Publications

-New primary care provider Joins Southwestern Medical Clinic
+New primary care provider joins Southwestern Medical Clinic

-ST. jOSEPH — Spectrum Health Lakeland recently welcomed family medicine provider Hollie Nate to the medical staff.
-Nate is seeing patients alongside Daniel Benson and Erin Hayden at Southwestern Medical Clinic, St. Joseph, located at 4077 South Cleveland Ave.
+ST. JOSEPH — Spectrum Health Lakeland recently welcomed family medicine provider Hollie Nate to the medical staff.
+Nate is seeing patients alongside Daniel Benson and Erin Hayden at Southwestern Medical Clinic, St. Joseph, located at 4077 S. Cleveland Ave.

 Nate earned a master of physician assistant studies degree from Ohio University and completed several clinical rotations at Spectrum Health Lakeland and Ohio Health.
 She is a member of the American Academy of Physician Assistants.
 In her spare time, Nate enjoys exercising, spending time with friends and family, and volunteering.